woosting/turris-notes/howtos/pihole.md

       - Regular: The lxc container's configuration file (this remains to be tested!!!).
       - Turris Omnia: **[Services/Containers][2] > container > more > configure > ``lxc.network.hwaddr``**.
     3. **IPv4-Address**: Any address available in your network topology (e.g. `192.168.1.2`).
 4. Make the containers **startup automatically**:
   - Regular: Add the line `lxc.start.auto = 1` to the container's configuration file.
-  - Turris omnia: Edit configuration file `/etc/config/lxc-auto` as for example:
+  - Turris omnia: Edit configuration file `/etc/config/lxc-auto` to include:

     ```shell
     config container